2023 Most Popular Liberal Arts & Humanities Bachelor's Degree Schools in Minnesota

 Check out the liberal arts / sciences and humanities bachelor's degree programs at these schools if you want to attend one of the most popular in Minnesota.

-Our 2023 rankings named Metropolitan State University the most popular school in Minnesota for liberal arts / sciences and humanities students working on their bachelor’s degree.
+Our analysis found Metropolitan State University to be the most popular school for liberal arts / sciences and humanities students who want to pursue a bachelor’s degree in Minnesota.
 Metro State is a medium-sized public school located in the large city of Saint Paul.

 Of the 15 students majoring in liberal arts / sciences and humanities at Metro State, 40% are male and 60% are female.

-A rank of #2 on this year’s list means Augsburg University is a great place for liberal arts / sciences and humanities students working on their bachelor’s degree.
-Located in the city of Minneapolis, Augsburg is a private not-for-profit school with a small student population.
+Out of the 18 schools in Minnesota that were part of this year’s ranking, Augsburg University landed the # 2 spot on the list.
+Located in the large city of Minneapolis, Augsburg is a private not-for-profit school with a small student population.

 Of the 13 students majoring in liberal arts / sciences and humanities at Augsburg, 46% are male and 54% are female.